Elon Traditions

 January

-Burst the Bubble programs are free, student-led, non-credit sessions during Winter term where students who have a talent, interest or skill share their knowledge with their peers.
+Burst the Bubble programs are free, student-led, non-credit sessions during Winter Term that provide students an opportunity to share a talent, interest or skill with their peers.
 Typically, a Burst the Bubble program meets three times — once a week — for an hour each time.
-There isn’t any homework, tests, outside assignments or grades however there is a ton of fun learning (or leading others!) to knit, strum a guitar, play Dungeons and Dragons, swing dance, paint, do a standup routine or cook authentic Greek cuisine.
+The programs don’t have homework, tests, outside assignments or grades.
+However, there is a ton of fun as students learn (or lead others as they learn) to knit, strum a guitar, play Dungeons and Dragons, swing dance, paint, do a standup routine or cook authentic Greek cuisine, to name just a few past topics.

 Learn more about Burst the Bubble